itskavyagupta/nyu-dl-cerberus/README.md

 ---

 # **Process**

+In our model evaluation, we tested 10 models with three different optimizers: AdaDelta, SGD, and AdaDelta with Gradient Clipping, chosen based on initial trials where Adam and AdaGrad yielded unsatisfactory results.

+- SGD: Updates model parameters using gradients of the loss function.
+- AdaDelta: Dynamically adjusts learning rate during training, eliminating the need for manual tuning.
+- AdaDelta with Gradient Clipping: Addresses vanishing/exploding gradient issues by clipping larger gradients.

+We experimented with learning rates of 0.1 and 0.01, alongside a learning rate decay strategy reducing the rate by a factor of 10 every 80 epochs, refining the model's optimization over time.

-Apart from using transformations, we also used additional data augmentation techniques.
+Apart from using experimenting with different ResNet model configurations, we also used additional data augmentation techniques.
 The visualisations for the same are linked below.

 - Cutout: Masks square regions of input images, setting pixel values to zero during training.
 We used one 8x8 hole.